Dr. José-Angel Avila-Rodriguez

 Dr. Christopher J. Hegarty

-Dr. Christopher J. Hegarty is the Director for CNS Engineering & Spectrum with The MITRE Corporation, where he has worked mainly on aviation applications of GNSS since 1992.
+Dr. Christopher J. Hegarty is a Technical Fellow with The MITRE Corporation, where he has worked mainly on aviation applications of GNSS since 1992.
 He received B.S. and M.S. degrees in electrical engineering from Worcester Polytechnic Institute and a D.Sc. degree in EE from the George Washington University.
 He is currently the Chair of the Program Management Committee of RTCA, Inc., and co-chairs RTCA Special Committee 159 (GNSS).
 He served as editor of the U.S. Institute of Navigation (ION)’s quarterly journal, NAVIGATION, from 1997 – 2006 and as ION president in 2008.
-He is a Fellow of the ION and IEEE, the recipient of the 2005 ION Kepler Award, and co-editor/co-author of the textbook Understanding GPS: Principles and Applications, 2nd Ed.
+He is a Fellow of the ION and IEEE, the recipient of the 2005 ION Kepler Award, and co-editor/co-author of the textbook Understanding GPS/GNSS: Principles and Applications, 3rd Ed.

 Dr. Christophe Macabiau